MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bamboohr-connector.md

 | :--- | :--- |
 | **Item** | **Description** |
 | Access permissions | Data is visible to everyone. |
 | Map identities | Data source identities mapped using Microsoft Entra IDs. <br><br> *Note: All data retrieved through this connector is visible to everyone in your Microsoft tenant.
-However, we are not changing the system's behaviour, such as respecting access restrictions.
-If a user is blocked from seeing another user's profile data, that profile data (including people connector data) will not be shared or stored in the blocked user's view. <br><br> Access-restricted data will be included in future updates when user-level permission controls are implemented.*
+However, we aren't changing the system's behavior, such as respecting access restrictions.
+If a user is blocked from seeing another user's profile data, that profile data (including people connector data) won't be shared or stored in the blocked user's view. <br><br> Access-restricted data will be included in future updates when user-level permission controls are implemented.*
  |

 <br>